zsparal/api-documentation/source/reference/v2/onboarding-api/submit-onboarding-data.rst

 Submit data that will be prefilled in the merchant's onboarding.
 Please note that the data you submit will only be processed when the :doc:`onboarding status </reference/v2/onboarding-api/get-onboarding-status>` is ``needs-data``.

+.. note:: Information what the merchant have been entered via the dashboard by itself will not be overwritten by this
+          API endpoint.

 Parameters
 ----------
 .. list-table::